dataesr/dsfr-plus/README.md

 # dsfr-plus
-Design system from the french state - React
+Design system from the French state - React extended version